RagnhildK/Adverse-Event-Classification/README.md

 ### Stopword removal
 When applying stopword removal and not Stemming, the stopword removal have been achieved using the stop_words parameter in the vectorizers. (skriv hvor vi har stopordlisten fra)
-Whan applying stopword removal and stemming the stopwords are removed before stemming.
+When applying stopword removal and stemming the stopwords are removed before stemming.
 It is then done as follows:
 (lim inn kodesnutt)

 ### Stemming